corinalogan/grackles/EasyToReadFiles/g_flexmanip.md

 detecting a large effect (approximated at f<sup>2</sup>=0.35 by Cohen (1988)).

+We will first determine whether the total loci solved, the latency to solve or attempt at new loci are correlated across the two distinct multi-access boxes.
+If there is a positive correlation, then we will only use the variables for the plastic multi-access box (for which we will likely have more data), as presented below.
+If there is no correlation, we will incorporate the total loci solved, the latencies to solve and attempt at new loci for each of the multi-access boxes as independent variables in our model.

     improve <- read.csv ("/Users/corina/GTGR/data/data_reversemulti.csv", header=T, sep=",", stringsAsFactors=F)

     # DATA CHECKING
     library(DHARMa)
     library(lme4)
+    cor(improve$AvgLatencySolveNewLoci_plastic, improve$AvgLatencySolveNewLoci_wooden)
+    cor(improve$AvgLatencyAttemptNewLoci_plastic, improve$AvgLatencyAttemptNewLoci_wooden)
+    cor(improve$TotalLoci_plastic, improve$TotalLoci_wooden)

     simulationOut <- simulateResiduals(fittedModel = glmer(TrialsToReverse ~ Condition + AvgLatencySolveNewLoci + AvgLatencyAttemptNewLoci + TotalLoci + (1|Batch), family=poisson, data=improve), n=250) #250 simulations, but if want higher precision change n>1000
     simulationOut$scaledResiduals #Expect a flat distribution of the overall residuals, and uniformity in y direction if plotted against any predictor testDispersion(simulationOut) #if under- or over-dispersed, then p-value<0.05, but then check the dispersion parameter and try to determine what in the model could be the cause and address it there, also check for zero inflation